francispotter/dotfiles/README.md

 # DotFiles - Francis Potter

- Personal configurations for iTerm, ZSH, Git CLI, Python console, and Dyngle
+ Personal configurations for iTerm, ZSH, Git CLI, and Python console

 ## General contents

-- Personal configurations for ZSH, Emacs, TMux, iTerm, Python console, and Dyngle
 - Git-related aliases
 - Developer workflow functions using the `glab` CLI
 - Git, Python venv, and subshell information in the prompt where appropriate